Assignment 3: String Formatting

 2. Converting numbers to string

-• Start with conversion to base 10.
+• Initially implement conversion to base 10 only

 • Translating a number to a digit character decomposes into a nice helper of its own.